 When they ask if you’d like to see the dessert menu, the correct answer is a resounding, unequivocal “yes, please.”
 The chocolate chip cookies are some of the best on campus and the gelato is always a lovely palate cleanser, but there’s really only one clear choice: the chocolate lava cake.
 A unique kind of primal urge takes hold when you cut into the warm cake for the first time, and I want everyone to be able to experience that rush.

 At this point, everyone is too full to think straight and we’re all ready to go lay in bed or fight for a table in Perkins.
-And this is where the Nasher gifts us with a final, unexpected delight: if you pay in food points, the gratuity is automatically applied to the check.
+And this is where the Nasher gifts us with a final, unexpected delight: if you pay in food points, the gratuity is automatically applied to the check for parties of six or more.
 When the food coma is setting in, my befuddled, English-major mind doesn’t even have to do math.
 And that is truly a beautiful thing.

 Gretchen Wright is a Trinity senior who wishes she could teach a house course on the history and socio-political significance of brunch.
 Her column, Cameron Cravings, runs on alternate Thursdays.